kvnmlr/android-basics-course/README.md

 ---
 ## User Interface Course
-More or less exact implementation of the contents taugt in the [course on udacity](https://www.udacity.com/course/android-basics-user-interface--ud834).
+Implementation of the contents from the [course on udacity](https://www.udacity.com/course/android-basics-user-interface--ud834).

 * Layouts
 * Drawables